Adam-Salem-Codes/Adam-Salem-Codes/readme.md

 ## About Me 😀:
 Hello, my name is Adam Salem and I'm a programmer!
 I started coding 2 years ago.
-I'm a self taught programmer, and I love coding and new technologys like Arduino!
+I'm a self taught programmer, and I love coding and technology like Arduino!

 ---